 1. Brain Drain

-To stop this brain drain, the East German government decided to build a physical barrier that would prevent its citizens from escaping to the West.
-The Berlin Wall was erected on August 13, 1961, with the aim of cutting off the flow of people seeking better opportunities and living conditions in West Germany.
+To stop this brain drain, the East German government agreed to construct a barrier to ensure that those wanting to go to the west were not able to do so.
+The Berlin Wall was constructed on August 13, 1961, for ending the drain of people for a better standard of living in West Germany.

 2. Ideological Divide